Mike Nixon (politician)

 Mike Nixon is a Canadian politician, who was elected to in the Yukon Legislative Assembly in the 2011 election.
 He represented the electoral district of Porter Creek South as a member of the Yukon Party caucus until 2016.

 Political career

 Nixon first attempted to enter politics as the Yukon Party candidate in Yukon New Democrat stronghold of Whitehorse Centre, which had been vacated following the death of New Democrat leader Todd Hardy from cancer.
 Nixon lost his bid to Hardy's successor, Liz Hanson, finishing third in the December 13, 2010 by-election.

 Nixon sought election once again the following year during the 2011 Yukon election as the Yukon Party candidate in the Whitehorse riding of Porter Creek South, long-considered a Liberal stronghold.
-Nixon successfully defeated Liberal incumbent Don Inverarity by just 14 votes.
+Nixon defeated Liberal incumbent Don Inverarity by just 14 votes.
 It was the first time the Yukon Party had been elected in the riding of Porter Creek South.
 Following the election, Nixon was appointed to the Cabinet of Yukon Premier Darrell Pasloski as Minister of Justice and Minister of Tourism and Culture.